Dauphin, Manitoba

-Dauphin (/ˈdɔːfɪn/) is a city in Manitoba, Canada, with a population of 8,457 as of the 2016 Canadian Census, with an additional 2,388 living in the surrounding Rural Municipality of Dauphin (RM), for a total of 10,845 in the RM and city combined.
+Dauphin (/ˈdɔːfɪn/) is a city in Manitoba, Canada, with a population of 8,368 as of the 2021 Canadian Census.
+The community is surrounded by the Rural Municipality of Dauphin.
 The city takes its name from Lake Dauphin and Fort Dauphin (first built 1741), which were named by explorer Pierre Gaultier de La Vérendrye in honour of the Dauphin of France, the heir to the French throne.
 Dauphin is Manitoba's ninth largest community and serves as a hub to the province's Parkland Region.
-The current mayor of Dauphin is Christian Laughland.
-Conservative Dan Mazier has been the member of Parliament for the Dauphin—Swan River—Marquette riding since November 2010.
-Progressive Conservative Brad Michaleski is the current member of the Legislative Assembly.

-Dauphin plays host to several summer festivals, including Dauphin's Countryfest and Canada's National Ukrainian Festival.
-Dauphin is served by Provincial Trunk Highways 5, 10 and 20 and is surrounded by the Rural Municipality of Dauphin.
+Dauphin hosts several summer festivals, including Dauphin's Countryfest and Canada's National Ukrainian Festival.

+Dauphin is served by Provincial Trunk Highways 5, 10 and 20.

 Location

 Dauphin is in western Manitoba near Duck Mountain Provincial Park and Riding Mountain National Park, just west of Lake Manitoba and Dauphin Lake and south of Lake Winnipegosis.

 History

 The nearby lake was given the name "Dauphin" by the explorer Pierre Gaultier de Varennes, sieur de La Vérendrye in 1741 in honour of the heir to the French throne.
 Settlers began arriving in the area in 1883 and two early settlements, Gartmore and "Old Dauphin" were established.
 With the coming of the railway in 1896 – the line ran roughly halfway between the two villages – settlement shifted to the present site.
 This coincided with the beginning of Ukrainian settlement in the area: previously most arrivals had been of British extraction.

 Dauphin was granted a village charter on 11 July 1898, with George Barker as first mayor.
 In 1901 Dauphin was incorporated as a town, with George King as mayor.
 Dauphin became an important centre for the transportation of grain.
 Farming still plays a central role in the economy of the area, but its role has been greatly reduced.

 From 1974 to 1979, a federally funded pilot project called Mincome provided a Basic income guarantee to residents of Dauphin.

 Dauphin was incorporated as a city in 1998.